What You Need to Know About Beneficial Ownership Reporting Requirements

 • For LLCs formed on or after January 1, 2025: The filing deadline is 30 days after formation.

-• Additionally, any changes to the beneficial ownership information need to be reported to FinCEN within 30 days.
+• Corrections: Additionally, any changes to the beneficial ownership information need to be reported to FinCEN within 30 days.

 What Happens If You Don’t File